-For proving this, let's prove that, if any amount of energy at any space-time location is decreased to 0, then the effect of this amount of energy on space-time structure decreases also to 0.
+To prove this, let's show that if any amount of energy at any space-time location is decreased to 0, then the effect of this amount of energy on space-time structure also decreases to 0.
 For this demonstration, let's assume that this is wrong (assumption "w").
-Then it exists an $f_n$ sequence of energy distributions tending to 0 and such that their deformations is greater than some given non null value.
-This can be written the following way.
+Then there exists an f_n sequence of energy distributions tending to 0 and such that their deformations are greater than some given non-null value.
+This can be written as follows:

-$$\lim{n \to +\infty} (f_n) = 0$$
+$$\lim{n\to +\infty} (f_n) = 0$$

-$$\forall n \text{ in } \mathbb{N}, \|S(E + f_n) - S(E)\| \ge M$$ (A.1)
+$$\forall \ n \ in \ \mathbb{N}, \ \|S(E+f_n) - S(E)\| \geqslant M$$ (A.1)

-In those equations, E is the energy distribution of the universe, from which the $f_n$ energy are added. $\| . \|$ is the uniform norm on the set of space-time structures.
+In these equations, E is the energy distribution of the universe, to which the f_n energy is added. $\|.\|$ is the uniform norm on the set of space-time structures.
 M is some strictly positive real number.
-Therefore the involved physics is such that an infinitely small amount of energy provokes a non null modification of space-time structure.
+Therefore, the involved physics is such that an infinitely small amount of energy provokes a non-null modification of space-time structure.
 Let's remind that this word "small" means that the maximum density of energy which is added is small (uniform continuity), and also that the whole quantity of added energy is "small" (the considered energy distributions share the same bounded domain).
-Since this added amount of energy is infinitely small, then it is possible to imagine a thought experiment in which this energy is added instantaneously.
+Since this added amount of energy is infinitely small, it is possible to imagine a thought experiment in which this energy is added instantaneously.
 But the result on space-time structure is noticeable.
 This generates gravitational waves.
-If the universe is empty then no contradiction arises.
+If the universe is empty, then no contradiction arises.
 But this would be unrealistic.
-If the universe is not empty, then those gravitational waves provoke the motion of matter in the universe.
-But with this infinitely small and sudden "addition" of energy of course nothing happens since the added amount is infinitely small.
-Therefore a sudden modification of energy distribution happens without anything to provoke it.
+If the universe is not empty, then those gravitational waves cause the motion of matter in the universe.
+But with this infinitely small and sudden "addition" of energy, of course, nothing happens since the added amount is infinitely small.
+Therefore, a sudden modification of energy distribution happens without anything to provoke it.
 This violates the conservation of energy principle.
-Therefore assumption "w" was wrong and the claim is proven.
+Therefore, assumption "w" was wrong, and the claim is proven.